just-containers/s6-overlay/README.md

 ## Upgrade Notes

+* Starting with version `2.0.0.0`, `with-contenv` no longer uses `s6-envdir`, instead it uses [justc-envdir](https://github.com/just-containers/justc-envdir), a small fork that uses the entire contents of the files in the envdir.
+A new script is introduced, `with-contenv-legacy`, in case you rely on the old behavior.

 * Up to and including version `1.21.8.0`, the init system would call `s6-sync` to sync disks when the container exited.
 This actually syncs all block devices on the hosts, which is likely not what you want to do.
 As of version `1.22.0.0`, this is disabled by default, see the